 Learn About the Local Coast Redwood Forests

-Many great books have been written about the coast redwoods and the movement to protect them.
-Here are some of our favorites for adults and for children:
+Many great resources have been created about the coast redwoods and the movement to protect them.

 The Overstory by Richard Powers.
 W.W.
 Norton, 2018.
 The Overstory, winner of the Pulitzer Prize in Fiction, is a sweeping, impassioned work of activism and resistance that is also a stunning evocation of—and paean to—the natural world.